 How can we make it easier for workers to save so they can take control of their future?
 The answer is simple - Work and Save.

 Why Work and Save?

+Ten states have already signed various Work and Save programs into law, and nearly 40 states are considering ways to address financial insecurity in retirement.
 Learn more about AARP efforts and what is happening in your state at aarp.org/stateadvocacy.